SiTronXD/StortSpelBTH/README.md

 # Presumed Dead
 A roguelike where the player traverses a forest and fights monsters.
 Defeated monsters can drop either a perk or ability for the player to pick up.
 Entering portals will lead the player to the next level, with each level being progressively more difficult.
 [Trailer can be found here.](https://www.youtube.com/watch?v=syGpL7jan6A)

-# Engine
+# Itch.io
-This game is using a custom engine and can be [found in a separate repository.](https://github.com/SiTronXD/StortSpelBTH_Engine)
+The game can be [downloaded from this itch.io page.](https://fetknoppen.itch.io/presumed-dead) Make sure to install the latest GPU drivers with Vulkan 1.3 support.

 # Project Features
 * Event-based networking using UDP and TCP